 On March 26, 2017, Russia was shaken by anti-corruption rallies that took place in about nine dozen cities.
 In many cases, these protests ended in dispersal, and now some participants may have to spend more than one week in detention facilities.
-The very next day a strike of truckers began in Russia, in which, judging by the video chronicle, hundreds of drivers who did not want to carry the "Platon" system entrusted to them took part.
-In their conversations with correspondents, carriers massively complained of a drop in profits and actual unemployment, the cause of which was the deepening crisis in the country.
-According to some fairly well-known Russian economic commentators, a really noticeable stagnation has just begun, and therefore, even with the complete abolition of Platon, the prospects for Russian business in transporting cargoes seem rather vague.
+The very next day a strike of truckers began in Russia, in which, judging by the video chronicle, hundreds of drivers took part who did not want to carry the "Platon" system according to which they were charged to pay.
+In their conversations with correspondents, truck drivers massively complained of a drop in profits and actual unemployment, the cause of which was the deepening crisis in the country.
+According to some fairly well-known Russian economic commentators, a noticeable stagnation has just begun, and therefore, even with the complete abolition of Platon, the prospects for Russian business in transporting cargoes seem rather vague.

-Even if the carriers achieve complete cancellation of the "Platon-Draconian" payments that are ruinous for them, they will have to work in conditions of a further decline in production, turnover, retail sales, and depletion of the masses.
-Judging by the words of one of the protesting drivers, some of his colleagues bought their trucks on credit when the economy was still in good condition, and now it is not possible to pay for expensive cars.
-To sell them to someone is also very difficult, which puts the carriers in a true stalemate situation.
-In the conditions of business contraction, reduction of incomes of the population, reduction of consumer expenses, the growth of prices for products to drivers of heavy trucks, it is more profitable to simply not go on a trip, so as not to waste time, energy and fuel.
+Even if the cargo carriers achieve complete cancellation of the "Platon-Draconian" payments that are ruinous for them, they will have to work in conditions of a further decline in production, turnover, retail sales, and depletion of the masses.
+Judging by the words of one of the protesting drivers, some of his colleagues bought their trucks on credit when the economy was still in good condition, but now it is not possible to pay for expensive cars further on.
+It is also very difficult to sell them to someone, so truck drivers have found themselves in a true stalemate situation.
+In the conditions of business contraction, reduction of incomes of the population, reduction of consumer expenses, and the growth of food prices it is more profitable for drivers of heavy trucks to simply not go on a trip, so as not to waste time, energy and fuel.